Children's Health Insurance Program (CHIP): Who It’s For and How To Enroll

 Does CHIP cover prescription drugs?

 The federal Medicaid system lists prescription drug services as an optional benefit, but each state currently covers a range of medications.
 There are some vast differences between the states, though, as each system classifies drugs differently.
 If you need specific medications, make sure to tell your Medicaid enrollment specialist.
-Your state may also have a prescription drug formularyA Prescription Drug Formulary is a list of all the prescription drugs covered by your health insurance.
-These drugs can be name brand or generic and are broken up into four categories for pricing. that lists all medications covered by its CHIP system.
+Your state may also have a prescription drug formularyA Prescription Drug Formulary is a list of all the prescription drugs covered by your health insurance. that lists all medications covered by its CHIP system.